webplatform/docs/guides/getting_started_with_css/index.md

 The big problem with inline styles is that they make maintenance a lot harder than it should be.
 Using CSS is all about separating the presentation of the document from the structure, but inline styles are doing just the opposite — scattering presentation rules throughout the document.

-In addition to the maintenance issue you don’t take advantage of the most powerful part of CSS: the cascade.
-We’ll come back to the cascade in detail later, but for now all you need to know is that using the cascade means you define a look and feel in one place and the browser applies it to all the elements that match a certain rule.
+In addition to the maintenance issue you do not take advantage of the most powerful part of CSS: the cascade.
+The concept of the cascade is discussed in more detail later, but for now all you need to know is that using the cascade means you define a look and feel in one place and the browser applies it to all the elements that match a certain rule.

 === Embedded styles ===